Posted on 10/26//14

 Posted on 10/07//14

 It doesn’t matter where you live, who you are, or what your economic or social circumstances are, a world without sharks would be devastating.
 Think desperate, barren, foul, depleted, or apocalyptic.
 It is estimated that 100 million sharks- majestic apex predators of the ocean-are killed each year.
 Fishing, accidental “by catch” and the demand for shark fins and other parts for sale are the major contributors to the shark’s decline.
 The concept of protecting sharks to some might seem counterintuitive.
 Don’t they eat everything and contribute to the decline of other species in the ocean?
 We imagine them as voracious eaters because our perception of sharks has been colored by images that depict them as dangerous man-eaters.
-In truth, without a healthy shark population, we would be in real danger of loosing the living ocean that we rely on for food, our economy and livelihood.
+In truth, without a healthy shark population, we would be in real danger of losing the living ocean that we rely on for food, our economy and livelihood.
 The fact is, sharks matter more than you think.

 Photo: Brian Skerry